LadipoSanni/nkwadoma-BE/README.md

 For Frontend-Engineer and QA-Engineer
-Navigate back to the project root directory with cd to the project "/nkwadoma-BE" path, where  the docker-compose.yml file is located.
+To pull the backend code from the registry require credentials: credentials will be provided for you by the cloud team. once the credentials are provided and you authenticate successfully enter this command in the terminal: docker pull 357586184453.dkr.ecr.us-east-1.amazonaws.com/nkwadoma:alpha Navigate back to the project root directory with cd to the project "/nkwadoma-BE" path, where  the docker-compose.yml file is located.
 Run the following commands: To start the containers;

 docker-compose up -d

 To stop the containers;